 After Bluestone I started consulting with companies.
 I settled into a pattern where I will work with a couple of companies at a time and be an investor, board member and close advisor.
 I really like to know the people and the market and the technology and feel like I am a part of the company.
 This has worked out well in terms of having fun, making a decent contribution, and making money.

 Bristol Technology was acquired by HP in 2007.
+I was on the board and helped with product strategy and some hiring.
 While the investors did not make a lot of money, the business has done very well inside HP and is considered quite a success.

 In 2012 I sold my half of the Moorestown Running Company to my partner, Dave Welsh.